What is electrolysis and how is it performed?

 Are electrologists licensed?
 Who can perform electrolysis?
 How do I know my treatments are safe?
 What infection control procedures do you have?

-In Ontario, as it is in almost every other province in Canada except Manitoba, electrolysis is an unlicensed and uncontrolled activity.
+In Ontario and New Brunswick , as it is in almost every other province in Canada except Manitoba, electrolysis is an unlicensed and uncontrolled activity.
 This means quite literally, anyone can legally perform electrolysis on anyone without any governance whatsoever.
 In Manitoba, and and in about half US states, there are licensing programs in place but none here.
 This is because province after province have determined there was insufficient risk associated with electrolysis to have a public health risk

 We at Electrolysis by Seana go to great lengths to ensure a safe treatment and are proud to demonstrate our procedures to you.